richardgaywood/paydata.org/content/sprawlrunners/deckers/wireless_world/everyday_augmented.md

 Perhaps surprisingly, a lot of work still happens in meatspace, with physical displays and interfaces.

 The early promise of VR as an accelerator for productivity never emerged, for a variety of reasons.
-Firstly, using VR for extending periods of time is exhausting, both mentally and physically - it's like running full-throttle for hours and hours.
+Firstly, using VR for extended periods of time is exhausting, both mentally and physically - it's like running full-throttle for hours and hours.
 Few people can maintain the pace.
 Secondly, the sensation of being cut off from your body when it is in a public place is quite disconcerting to most people, and they find themselves constantly distracted by worrying about their meat.
 So outside of a small handful of elites working from private offices, most wageslaves only dip into VR occasionally for remote meetings and the like.

 AR is more commonly used, but that also has limitations.
 For one thing, it's not all that much faster to use than an old-fashioned screen and keyboard.
 And for another, using holos for detailed work like reading lots of text or running complex simulations often cause troublesome headaches or eyestrain if used for very long periods.
 So the typical wageslave bounces back and forth, dipping into AR screens while on the move, but falling back to large screens at their desks.

+## AR and VR without datajacks

+Users who do not want or cannot afford datajacks can still get online, but with some big caveats.

+VR can only be achieved with a clumsy 'trode net worn around the head.
+Sensory fidelity is reduced, compared to a datajack, and speed is reduced.
+Worst of all, the trodes have to be placed in the right spots, and are easily dislodged if the user moves around while wearing them.

+Users can get an AR overlay with a variety of sense link devices: smart contacts, glasses or goggles for visual, earbuds for audio, and feedback gloves for tactile elements.
+As with 'trodes, these are clumsy and inferior to datajack interfaces, but they are usable.
+Civilian versions of these devices are mostly fairly delicate and easily damaged by rough handling in combat.
+Ruggedised versions exist, but are bulky and obvious.